Cyprus Securities and Exchange Commission

 The Cyprus Securities and Exchange Commission, (Επιτροπή Κεφαλαιαγοράς) better known as CySEC, is the financial regulatory agency of Cyprus.
 As an EU member state, CySEC's financial regulations and operations comply with the European MiFID financial harmonization law.

 A significant number of overseas retail forex brokers have obtained registration from CySEC.
 Before 2018, CySEC had been a regulator of choice for many binary options brokers.

+Whereas it is governed under a national framework of accountability, the CySEC increasingly implements policies set at the European Union level.
+It is a voting member of the Board of Supervisors of the European Securities and Markets Authority (ESMA).

 History

 CySEC was launched in 2001 as part of section 5 of the Cyprus Securities and Exchange Commission (Establishment and Responsibilities) Law of 2001 as a public corporate body.
 When Cyprus became a member of the European Union in 2004, CySEC simultaneously became a part of the European MiFID regulation, giving firms registered in Cyprus access to all European markets.
 However, joining the EU and adopting the Euro significantly changed the financial regulatory framework that CySEC policed for what had been previously considered a tax haven.

 On May 4, 2012, CySEC announced a policy change regarding the classification of binary options as financial instruments.
 The effect was that binary options platforms operating in Cyprus (where most of the platforms are based) had to be regulated.
 This established CySEC as the first financial regulator to globally recognise and regulate binary options as financial instruments.

 After introducing a temporary ban on binary options in July 2018, CySEC issued a permanent ban on offering binary options trading to retail traders on July 10, 2019.